 You become the exchange platform’s customer; therefore, they must treat you with the due diligence with which they treat the rest of their customers.
 Exchange platforms abide to stricter rules of transparency than ICOs which are unregulated.

 The exchange platforms are more secure against hacks because the stakes are higher than traditional ICOs, therefore they have strong technological infrastructure.

 Cyprus continually ranks on top of lists of the most blockchain friendly nations and our Law Firm can assist you on the banking services and banking solutions which are the areas most companies struggle with.

 IEO Options in Cyprus

-The two most feasible roads to an IEO in Cyprus are to either incorporate a Cyprus limited liability company or to start a Cyprus investment fund.
+The most feasible road to an IEO in Cyprus is to incorporate a Cyprus limited liability company that will launch the project.